marlonmoreira000/marlonmoreira000/README.md

 ## Hi! 👋

-I'm a software engineer with a passion for devops and data engineering!
+I'm a software engineer with a passion for data engineering!
 Feel free to check out some of my repos or contact me on my linkedin below!

 ### Details
 - 💻 **I’m currently working on:** Learning Kubernetes